Wazuh: a practical SIEM platform for security monitoring

-When dealing with digital security, it is good not to rely only on the protection of end devices in the form of a popular antivirus platform.
+When addressing digital security, it is not enough to rely solely on endpoint protection in the form of a standard antivirus platform.

-Especially in the case of servers and company applications, it is necessary to look at their security from multiple sides and in multiple layers.
-And this is where the Wazuh platform comes in, which helps to gain an overall overview and control over the security status of the IT infrastructure.
+Especially in the case of servers and business applications, security needs to be viewed from multiple angles and across multiple layers.
+This is where the Wazuh platform comes in, helping teams gain a clear overview and control over the security posture of their IT infrastructure.

-The whole solution, also referred to as SIEM, consists of a single universal agent, installed on the monitored device, and three central components: the Wazuh server, the Wazuh indexer and the Wazuh control panel.
+The entire solution, also referred to as a SIEM platform, consists of a single universal agent installed on the monitored device and three central components: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.

-Why did we choose Wazuh as a SIEM?
+Why did we choose Wazuh as our SIEM platform?

-Wazuh uses multiple different sources of threat information to improve its detection capabilities.
-It enriches the obtained data using the MITRE ATT&CK framework and compliance and regulatory requirements such as PCI DSS, GDPR, HIPAA, CIS and NIST 800-53, thus providing a useful context for obtaining an overall overview and control over actions and state of the IT infrastructure.
+Wazuh improves its detection capabilities by using multiple threat intelligence sources.
+It enriches collected data with the MITRE ATT&CK framework and maps it to compliance and regulatory requirements such as PCI DSS, GDPR, HIPAA, CIS, and NIST 800-53.
+This provides valuable context and helps teams maintain visibility and control across their IT infrastructure.

 How Wazuh can help you with security